Welcome to Historical Interpretations

 Documentary Editing & Transcription

-Looking for primary sources in any research project is a foundational exercise.
-After sifting through archival materials, it can be surprising how much material can be located that has not been published, or even made available outside of the physical collection.
-While not every scrap of paper in a collection may justify a scholarly edition, most documents or collections of related documents do have a place in the published, or at least accessible, historical record.
-I am looking forward to several projects that will include transcription and, in some cases, scholarly editions.
+After sifting through archival materials, it can be surprising how much material has not been published or made available outside of the physical collection.
+While not every scrap of paper in a collection may justify a scholarly edition, many documents or collections of related papers do have a place in the published, or at least accessible, historical record.
+This is one of the bibliographic arts I am deeply interested in.

 Bibliography & Paper Conservation